SIR-research/default-repo/README.md

 ### Push your project to Github
 Now that you have your repository and readme done, you have to push your project content to the repository.

+But wait, before pushing it, you might want to see ['what is a gitignore file' and 'what it is for'](https://www.pluralsight.com/guides/how-to-use-gitignore-file).
+Basically, it tells git what files and directories to ignore when pushing.

-See how to do this [here](https://kbroman.org/github_tutorial/pages/init.html), but make sure you follow the instructions for **A new repo from an existing project**.
+See how to push your project to your repository [here](https://kbroman.org/github_tutorial/pages/init.html), but make sure you follow the instructions for **A new repo from an existing project**.